Individual profile for High Net Worth 2021

 •“Superyachts don’t automatically mean supervillains” published in The Times

-In April 2008, Quentin published technical best-seller, "Microstock Photography", under his pen name, Douglas Freer.
+A keen photographer, in April 2008, Quentin wrote, "Microstock Photography" published by Elsevier, under his pen name, Douglas Freer.

 As an experienced litigator and arbitrator, Quentin has his own arbitration website – www.bargarb.co.uk – and Bargate Murray continues to handle complex and novel cases, mainly but not exclusively, in the maritime and superyacht sphere.